naco-siren/html-data-extractor/README.md

-# HTMLDataExtractor
+# HTML Data Extractor
-Extract data records from web pages based on DOM tree structure and visual info.
+Automatic extraction of data records from web pages based on DOM tree structure and visual information.

-## Environment Requirements
+## Environment
-* OS: Windows
+* OS: Windows with JDK 8
 * Software: Mozilla firefox (32 bit)

-## Execution Procedures
+## Usage and Demo
 1. Use the latest version of IntelliJ IDEA to import the project.
 2. Run the Main class `src/Main.java`, a Swing GUI will pop up, as shown in the screenshot below: